civicrm/civicrm-buildkit/nix/share/desktop-xfce4/README.md

    * Enter the command `loco run`.
    * Observe the final summary has a list of running services.
    * Keep this tab open.
 You may shutdown services by pressing "Ctrl-C".
 * In tab #2, create a new site (or a restore a previous site).
-Here are some examples:
+  Here are some example commands using `civibuild`:

    ```bash
    ## Create a new site (Drupal)
    civibuild create dmaster